rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 <strong><a href="#section1">I. About this page</a></strong><br>
   a.
 How it works <br>
-  b. <br>
 <strong><a href="#section2">II.
 Task 1</a></strong><br>
   <a href="#section2.1">a.
 Identify tasks I perform as a student</a><br>
   <a href="#section2.2">b.
 Identify kinds of info I use to perform each task</a><br>
   <a href="#section2.3">c.
 How I organize these items in my workspace</a><br>
 <strong><a href="#section3">III.
 Task 2</a></strong><br>
   <a href=#section3.1">a.
 How my non-academic resources are organized</a><br>
   <a href="#section3.2">b.
-How SILS helps me organize digital content</a><br>
+How SILS influences my digital organization</a><br>
   <a href="#section3.3">c.
 Percentage of school-related content in digital and physical deskspace</a><br>
   <a href="#section3.4">d.
 Pros and Cons of my organizational structure</a><br>
 <strong><a href="#section4">IV.
 Images</a></strong><br>
 <br>

 <strong><a name="section1">About this page</a></strong><br>
 a.
 The index above is linked to subject titles.
-For example, "I. About this page" in the index links to the "About this page" title directly above. (try it)
+For example, "I. About this page" in the index links to the "About this page" title directly above. (try it)<br>

 <strong><a name="section2">Task 1</a></strong><br>
 <a name="section2.1">a.
 Tasks I perform as a student:</a><br>